 Clean eating tip #4: Watch the added fat, salt and sugars when cooking at home

 We’ve talked about looking out for harmful additives in packaged foods.
 It’s also important to be mindful of additives when cooking at home.
-Clean eating is all about enjoying foods in their whole state.
+Eating clean is all about enjoying foods in their whole state.
 Oils, sugar and salt are not whole foods, so they should be minimized on this diet.

 The good news is that after a while, you won’t miss these ingredients.
 The plant foods that are at the heart of this diet have a natural amount of sugar and salt.
 The more you embrace these foods, the more attuned your taste buds will become to the natural flavors present in these meals.